JiaLi2000/MatOptML-Kit/README.md

-# hands-on-machine-learning
+# MatOptML-Kit
-This Repository includes python implements for common machine learning algorithms.
+This Repository includes brief python implementations for common matrix calculation, optimization and machine learning algorithms.
+This Repository try to give implementations as brief as possible, for understanding the thinking behind algorithms rather than designing a effcient library.